neutron-org/testnets/quark/README.md

 ### Fill pull request description

-To made onboarding process more simplier and clear fill the description of your PR with the next data: <br/>
+To make the onboarding process simpler, please fill the description of your PR with the following data: <br/>
-- Your validators moniker
+- Your validator's moniker
-- Your webpage or actual and active twitter page of your organization
+- Your webpage and/or active twitter page of your organization
-- Your Discord ID <br/>
+- Each of your teammate's Discord handles <br/>
-But you need to already be in this [Discord](https://discord.gg/r82yeMu9Rf)! <br/>
+They will need to already be in this [Discord](https://discord.gg/r82yeMu9Rf) for us to give them the right roles! <br/>
-*It's needed to give you a validator role.
-In case if you have teammates they should also enter the Discord and then you could type here their tags*
 - Your Neutronvaloper address

 ### Example of filled description field in gentx+peers PR